roromusic/File-Metadata-API/README.md

-# API Project: File Metadata Microservice for freeCodeCamp
+# API Project: File Metadata Microservice

+The fifth API project for the Back End Development Certification on [FreeCodeCamp](https://freecodecamp.com).
+It uses Nodejs and Expressjs, and lets users upload a file, and gets returned a json object with the name of the file, mime type, and file size.

 ###    User stories:
 1. I can submit a form that includes a file upload.